Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 .TotalPrice = .Quantity * .UnitPrice 'print the values in debug window Debug.Print strLabel & .Desc, " ", .Quantity, .UnitPrice, .TotalPrice End With Next End Function

-The SalesPrint() function receives the Sales Record Array reference in the PSales variableHere also we have defined two local variables, j as Integer and strLabel as String.
-In the next line, we are printing a header line in the Debug Window in preparation for displaying Sales record details under proper headings.
+The SalesPrint() function receives the Sales Record array by reference through the PSales variable.
+Within the function, two local variables are defined: j as an Integer and strLabel as a String.
+The function begins by printing a header line in the Debug Window, setting up proper column headings for displaying the sales record details.

-8. The First-line within the ForNext loop creates a label to give the sequence number, in the form of (1), (2), and so on to identify the records in the order in which they are entered into memory using the InputBox() function.
+The first line inside the loop constructs a label in the format (1), (2), and so on, to indicate the sequence of records as they were entered using the InputBox() function.

 Share: